Experimental physics: History

-From the late 17th century onward, thermodynamics was developed by physicist and chemist Boyle, Young, and many others.
-In 1733, Bernoulli used statistical arguments with classical mechanics to derive thermodynamic results, initiating the field of statistical mechanics.
-In 1798, Thompson demonstrated the conversion of mechanical work into heat, and in 1847 Joule stated the law of conservation of energy, in the form of heat as well as mechanical energy.
+From the late 17th century onward, thermodynamics was developed by physicist and chemist Robert Boyle, Thomas Young, and many others.
+In 1733, Daniel Bernoulli used statistical arguments with classical mechanics to derive thermodynamic results, initiating the field of statistical mechanics.
+In 1798, Benjamin Thompson (Count Rumford) demonstrated the conversion of mechanical work into heat, and in 1847 James Prescott Joule stated the law of conservation of energy, in the form of heat as well as mechanical energy.
 Ludwig Boltzmann, in the nineteenth century, is responsible for the modern form of statistical mechanics.

 Besides classical mechanics and thermodynamics, another great field of experimental inquiry within physics was the nature of electricity.
-Observations in the 17th and eighteenth century by scientists such as Robert Boyle, Stephen Gray, and Benjamin Franklin created a foundation for later work.
+Observations in the 17th and eighteenth century by scientists such as Boyle, Stephen Gray, and Benjamin Franklin created a foundation for later work.
 These observations also established our basic understanding of electrical charge and current.
 By 1808 John Dalton had discovered that atoms of different elements have different weights and proposed the modern theory of the atom.

 It was Hans Christian Ørsted who first proposed the connection between electricity and magnetism after observing the deflection of a compass needle by a nearby electric current.
 By the early 1830s Michael Faraday had demonstrated that magnetic fields and electricity could generate each other.
 In 1864 James Clerk Maxwell presented to the Royal Society a set of equations that described this relationship between electricity and magnetism.
 Maxwell's equations also predicted correctly that light is an electromagnetic wave.
 Starting with astronomy, the principles of natural philosophy crystallized into fundamental laws of physics which were enunciated and improved in the succeeding centuries.
 By the 19th century, the sciences had segmented into multiple fields with specialized researchers and the field of physics, although logically pre-eminent, no longer could claim sole ownership of the entire field of scientific research.